protecting the environment

-Visit www.fenceline.org/richmond more information about community air monitoring and to see real-time air quality data.
+Visit www.richmondairmonitoring.org for more information about community air monitoring and to see real-time air quality data.

 The Richmond Refinery has a long-standing history of investing in our ability to use recycled water in our operations.
 By replacing potable water (i.e., drinking water) with high-grade recycled water in our operations we conserve fresh drinking water.
 Our ability to use recycled water keeps millions of gallons of fresh water available every day for other uses by our community.